Skip to content

 Summer Education Ideas

 What do you look forward to doing in the summer when school is out?
 What are some ways to bridge the gap between the school years or the Bible study you attend that doesn’t meet in the summer?
 Private tutoring, summer classes, day trips, book clubs, or Bible studies are great summer education ideas to bridge the summer gap.
 A quick google search is sure to pop up a few fun things to do in your area this summer.
 While it’s nice to take a break, it’s also the perfect time for learning because you do not have other expectations and homework on your plate.
 Gather a few friends at your house, in your car, or virtually.
 Life’s more fun with a friend!
 This is true for you OR for your kids.
 When was the last time you and a friend signed up for a class together?
 This is the time to hone those writing skills, brush up on math facts, learn how to make cheese or arrange a cheese plate.
-Have you ever taken a sketch book to a museum?
+Have you ever taken a sketchbook to a museum?
 Take a car load of kids and sketch books to a museum.
-Let them pick any piece of art…
+Let them pick any piece of art in…

 Read more